• Skip to main content

 It helps prevent over-eating and makes dining out a treat to savor.

-Our pattern is to eat breakfast in – either the hotel breakfast buffet or foods we pick up at the grocery store.
+Our pattern is to eat breakfast in – either the hotel breakfast buffet or food we pick up at the grocery store.

 Then I pack a meal in our cooler – this can be lunch or dinner, depending on the day’s activities.

-It is very convenient to have food with us.
-If we are at a national park, hiking, or in a remote location we don’t have to leave to find food.
+It is very convenient to have a healthy meal with us.
+If we are at a National Park, hiking, or in a remote location, we don’t have to leave to find food.

-Pick a special spot to dine – find a beautiful view, a picnic table in a local park, overlooking the Grand Canyon – and make your picnics into memories.
+Pick a special spot to dine – find a beautiful view, such as a picnic table in a local park, and make your picnics into memories.
+Imagine eating a sandwich with your feet dangling over the Grand Canyon.
+That’s an experience that’s hard to beat.

 6. The grocery store is your friend

 Grocery stores have many healthy options.
-Granted, everyone will have a different definition of ‘healthy’, but a few of our go-to’s are; chicken and tuna in pouches, fruits, salads, lightly prepared foods in the deli case, nuts, yogurt, and soups.
+Granted, everyone will have a different definition of ‘healthy’, but a few of our go-to’s; chicken and tuna in pouches, fruits, salads, lightly prepared foods in the deli case, nuts, yogurt, and soups.

 Higher-end grocery stores, like Whole Foods, have an extensive selection of prepared options.

 Dining in restaurants can get tiring.
-Some evenings we just want to pick up a roast chicken and salad and eat in our hotel room.
+Some evenings, we want to pick up a roast chicken and salad and eat in our hotel room.

 Check out our snack/road trip posts: